Shravyap08/DL-projects/MNIST Handwritten Digit Recognition/README.md

 ## Conclusion

 All experiments underscore the importance of carefully choosing hyper-parameters for training neural networks.
-The optimal configuration achieved high accuracy without overfitting, highlighting the effectiveness of our model on the MNIST dataset.
+The optimal configuration achieved high accuracy without overfitting, highlighting the effectiveness of the model on the MNIST dataset.

 ## Dataset Source